Corporate Conflict Resolution

 How will we know if therapy is working?

-What would be a "good" result?
 As a therapist my job is to help you to tackle the things you're struggling with, and to help you to achieve a more fulfilled, self-directed, confident and "happy" life.
 It's also part of my job to help you to discover things about yourself that you haven't realised.
 I'm not a surgeon - so I can't pick up a scalpel and cut your problems out and declare you to be well again.
 Neither am I a mechanic - I am not the one who does the repairs: I merely help you to "fix" yourself.
 In psychotherapy and counselling we work together to achieve the goals that you decide upon, or to eliminate the problems that you may be encountering in your life.
 It's really all about you: my role is to be your "professional friend" in this process - in terms of our ethical practice I am not allowed to be a personal one.
 During our sessions together we will often reflect back to trace changes that have occurred in your life, and the progress you have made.

 How long is it going to take?

-The biggest mistake a client can make is to expect that counselling or psychotherapy will be a "quick fix."
-Sometimes it's possible to resolve issues quite quickly, but most clients don't just need one specific issue to be fixed - they frequently have peripheral issues, comorbities and associated issues, and sometimes these turn out to be bigger and more harmful than the issue that first brought them to therapy!
-So, the answer is, it can take a few sessions in some case (but this is rare).
-It could also take years if the issue is complicated (that is also rare).
+Sometimes it's possible to resolve issues quite quickly, but most clients don't just need one specific issue to be fixed - they frequently have other issues.
+So, the answer is, it can take a few sessions in some cases (but this is rare).
 We can't know how long it will take until we start to explore together.
 For this reason I ask all of my clients to commit to at least six consultations before they even think about quitting.
 That said, a client can terminate therapy at any time - clients don't come to therapy in handcuffs.